 From the day after the summer solstice, the days become shorter, and when winter finally starts to set in in Lapland, the real fun begins.

 The summer solstice’s polar opposite (no pun intended), the winter solstice, waves goodbye to the warm sunshine and welcomes colder, shorter days.
-But it’s not all doom and gloom - we promise!
+It’s not all doom and gloom - we promise!

 The winter solstice is when Lapland comes alive.
 This special occasion marks the start of shorter days, allowing more time to experience the night and the magic that comes with it – the Northern Lights.